Introduction to computational biology 1000-2N03BO

 5. Hidden Markov Models and their applications to molecular sequences: Viterbi and Baum-Welch algorithms.

-6. Searching sequence databases: BLAST algorithm.
+6. Searching sequence databases: BLAST algorithm, statistical significance of alignment scores.

 7. Finding motifs in DNA sequences, functional enrichment analysis of gene sets.